Readers like you help support Drone Sumo. When you make a purchase using links on our site, we may earn an affiliate commission. Read more.

 Last summer, Team Blacksheep (TBS) changed the game for FPV radios when it released the Tango 2 with their acclaimed Crossfire protocol built in.
 The small, gamepad-style form factor, price point and ability for users to upgrade and service it themselves made it arguably the must-have radio for FPV pilots – particularly newcomers to the hobby.

 However, later in the year, Radiomaster’s TX16S started to take over.
 For a start it was a full-size radio with an array of switches, pots, and sliders, making it better suited for fixed-wing pilots.
 It also had a JR-size module bay allowing users to add on the full-size Crossfire module with its massive 2 watts of output power.
 Another notable newcomer to the FPV scene was the Ghost protocol from ImmersionRC which runs on 2.4ghz, unlike Crossfire’s 900mhz band, making it a more stable link with lower latency and it quickly became a hit with the racing community.

-Now though, TBS is back with a brand new radio, the Mambo, which takes the bits pilots were missing from the Tango 2, but keeps the other benefits associated with it.
+Now though, Team Black Sheep is back with a brand-new radio, the TBS Mambo, which takes the bits pilots were missing from the Tango 2, but keeps the other benefits associated with it.

 The Mambo comes with TBS Tracer built in – TBS’s new 2.4ghz system designed to take on the challenge of Ghost and other systems such as the open-source Express LRS – but it also features a JR module bay, so if you want to fly to the moon on 2w of Crossfire, you can.